 Our staff add value to public sector effectiveness and the independent assurance of public sector administration and accountability, applying our professional and technical leadership to have a real impact on real issues.

 ANAO Opinions is published to provide audit clients with information on developments in financial reporting and disclosure, together with details of recently completed performance audits and better practice guides.
-This edition of Opinions provides updated information since the December 2009 edition and lists those audits scheduled for completion in the April to June 2010 period.
+This edition of Opinions provides updated information since the Summer 2011 edition and lists those audits scheduled for completion in the April to June 2011 period.